 The Royalty covers the southeastern and northeastern sections of the Fosterville mining lease and a large area east and south of the mining lease.
 Mineralization at the Harrier and Phoenix/Swan Zone are on strike with the royalty grounds in the south.
 We expect the Harrier mineralization to continue onto the royalty area after further resource conversion drilling is completed.
 The Russell’s Reef and Hallanan’s prospects are within the southern royalty grounds.
 In the north, Robbin’s Hill is on strike with the royalty grounds as well with the Goornong South prospect further north.

-Interest: 2.5% Net Smelter Return Royalty
+Interest: 2.5% Gross Value Return Royalty

 Location: Bendigo, Australia